 The RoHS Directive 2011/65/EU lists the declaration of conformity requirements in Annex VI.

-The RoHS markings seen on many products are not mentioned or referenced anywhere, in any of the New Legislative Framework documents, or in the RoHS Directive itself.
+The RoHS markings seen on many products are not mentioned or referenced anywhere in the RoHS Directive itself.
 Below are some samples collected from a google search:

 The only legal marking, as pertains to RoHS and all CE marking Directives, is the CE marking.
 The CE marking on your product indicates that your product complies with all applicable CE marking Directives.
 That means your product must comply with any Directive that includes your product within its scope – and the relevant Directives must be indicated on the declaration of conformity for the product.